sumurthy/microsoft-graph-docs/concepts/security-authorization.md

 >**Note:** This example should use the least privileged permission, such as User.Read.
 However, the returned access token can contain permissions that were granted by the tenant admin for the current user tenant, such as User.Read.All or User.ReadWrite.All.

 A token (string) is returned by Azure AD that contains your authentication information and the permissions required by the application.
-Assign this token to the HTTP header as a bearer token, as in the following example.
+Assign this token to the HTTP header as a bearer token, as shown in the following example.

 `request.Headers.Authorization = new AuthenticationHeaderValue("bearer", accessToken);`